EMPAS - Emanate Proceedings of Addiction Studies (EMPAS)

 The conference organisers will liaise with Emanate Publising House Ltd. and provide you with details of pricing and conditions in their conference website.
 In our model, the authors or their institution/funders pay an Article Publication Charge (APC) to the conference organizers while registering to a conference.
 Publication fee will be covered by the conference organizers.
 There will be no extra cost for authors for publication.

 Once a Proceedings is published online, all articles will be available in PDF, XML, and HTML formats.
 No changes are allowed after this stage.
 Upon publication, each proceedings issue is allocated an ISBN number, whilst all articles still retain the ability to be individually cited by assigning a DOI number.

-For further information about EPr’s correction and retraction policy, please see https://www.europeanproceedings.com/page/policy-correction-and-retraction
+For further information about EPH’s correction and retraction policy, please see https://www.emanate.education/book-series/emanate-proceedings-of-addiction-studies-empas/correction-and-retraction-policies

 To further explore our digital archiving and sharing policy please see https://www.emanate.education/book-series/emanate-proceedings-of-addiction-studies-empas/digital-archiving-and-sharing-policy